 We’ll Need to Be Sad and Angry

-We'll need to experience that sadness and anger.
-We'll need to know that we can emerge from it -- and that liberation might lie on the other side of sadness.
+We’ll need to experience that sadness and anger.
+We’ll need to know that we can emerge from it—and that liberation might lie on the other side of sadness.
 We can do this work and also be sad and be angry.
-It's not only possible, but we might be more powerful if we were to do so.
+It’s possible, and we might be more powerful with those feelings.

 We’ll Need Community

-Sadness and anger -- as well as hope and joy -- need community.
-We'll need to strengthen the communities we are already in and heal the wounds that we've made.
-We need to figure out how to listen, and how to talk to each other so that we don't continue hurting each other.
+Sadness and anger—as well as hope and joy—need community.
+We’ll need to strengthen the communities we’re already in and heal the wounds we’ve made.
+We need to figure out how to listen, and how to talk to each other so that we don’t continue hurting each other.